-The building protection mode is used during longer absences.
+The building protection mode is for example used as long as windows are opened for ventilation.
 Setpoints for frost protection (heating) and heat protection (cooling) are determined which may not be modified from outside (no access via operating devices etc.).
 The building protection mode may be activated with delay, which allows you to leave the building before the controls switch to frost/heat protection mode.